KXIN

 Threats

-• Regulatory changes impacting the automotive industry
+• Regulatory changes impacting the automotive and financial sectors.

 Competitors and Market Share